San Rocco, Rome

 La Chiesa di San Rocco (English: The Church of Saint Roch) is a Roman Catholic building that is part of the Parish of Saint Giacomo.
-The original conjoined building dates from 1499 and is located at 1 Largo San Rocco, Rome.
+The original conjoined building dates m99 and is located at 1 Largo San Rocco, Rome.

 The shrine is dedicated to Saint Roch with his preserved relics and was built next to the Mausoleum of Augustus.
 Known for its ornate interior, the shrine has merited various patronages by several Popes.
 The current shrine is maintained and administered by the Confraternity of Saint Roch.

 History

 Pope Alexander VI issued a Pontifical decree Cogitantes Humanæ Conditionis on 11 June 1499 which gave to the Confraternity of the Osti and Barcaroli (innkeepers and boatmen), based at Ripetta, the small old church of San Martino de Pila and permission to build a hospital on a plot of land close to the Mausoleum of Augustus.
 The church was called San Rocco e Martino.
 The Church of San Martino was destroyed in the sixteenth century and some of its furnishings transferred to the new San Rocco.

 A hospital for plague sufferers was soon constructed and dedicated to their patron, Saint Roch.
 Initially male only, a maternity wing for women from the Tiber barges was later added to the hospital and, over time, San Rocco Hospital as a whole came to be used principally by unmarried mothers.
 The hospital was closed at the start of the 20th century and in the 1930s it was demolished for excavations on the Mausoleum, as was the church's bell tower.

 In 1527, a forty—two feet, ancient Roman obelisk was discovered on the site of San Rocco.
 It was later removed to the area of Santa Maria Maggiore, as it was hampering cart traffic around the port.

 In 1811, Giuseppe del Medico, professor of surgery and lecturer at the Accademia di San Luca published Anatomia per uso dei pittori e scultori.
 He is buried at San Rocco.